-Length: 15 - 20 pages, double spaced, plus title page and reference page paper, using at least 8 scholarly sources.
+Due Date: Two weeks after the last class Length: 15 - 20 pages, double spaced, plus title page and reference page Туре: Research paper Description : Students will choose one of the core topics from the course, and will develop a research paper, using at least 8 scholarly sources.
 One part of the paper will include an overview of that topic within the context of Canadian institutions.
 Within the research paper, they should include a synthesis of why this topic is of importance to post-secondary institutions, and how it supports student success, contributes to a healthy community, and the mission of the university.